-One of the most effective natural solutions for dealing with stink bugs is diatomaceous earth (DE), a non-toxic, eco-friendly product that can help eliminate stink bugs without the risks associated with traditional insecticides.
+One of the most effective natural solutions for dealing with stink bugs is food grade diatomaceous earth (DE), a non-toxic, eco-friendly product that can help eliminate stink bugs without the risks associated with traditional insecticides.
 In this blog post, we’ll explore how diatomaceous earth works to combat stink bugs and offer tips on how to use it effectively in your home and for bugs in the garden.

 What is Diatomaceous Earth?